jonathann000/advanced_ml_assignment/README.md

 - The explorative policy might look bad due to the epsilon-exploration, good to check if the Q-table seems to give a good policy.
 You can always compare with the Bellman equation.
 - Since FrozenLake is slippery, it might look like good policy is sub-optimal.
 There are some subtle dynamics coming from that the agent can only slip perpendicularly to the direction of the action that can be worth thinking about.
 - The amount of steps in the run_experiments is just an example, you will probably need more steps.
-- Gamma should be something standard like 0.9/0.95/0.99.
-You will need to have alpha "sufficiently small" otherwise there will be high variance (alpha=1 would mean that you ignore the old value and overwrite it).
+- You will need to have alpha "sufficiently small" otherwise there will be high variance (alpha=1 would mean that you ignore the old value and overwrite it).

 ## Submission
 Make sure to include both your code and your report when you submit your assignment.